Destination weddings are dreamyyy.

-You get the beach, the sun, and the romance.
+You get the beach, the sun, the romance.

 ---

-Not everyone’s on the same wavelength when it comes to what they’re willing to drop on travel and accommodation.
+Not everyone is on the same wavelength when it comes to what they’re willing to drop on travel and accommodation.

 .